omnidg/ColdWar-Lucy-Base/README.md

 <!-- UsingTheMod -->
 ## Mods Using This

-These are mods that are currently utilising this code base.
+These are mods that are currently utilising this code base, either on Cold War, or Black Ops 4.

 * [Phantom T8](https://github.com/Lurkzy/phantom-t8)
       Phantom T8, A BO4 Multiplayer Mod Menu